ionic-team/ionic-docs/src/pages/studio/guides/routing-and-navigation.md

 🚧 These docs are a work-in-progress.
 Check back frequently for updates!
 </blockquote>

-Unfortunately, Ionic Studio doesn't currently help very much in this area yet.
 The Ionic Framework docs have a [great primer](/docs/angular/navigation) on Angular routing and navigation.

 ## Quick Tips